sartography/SpiffWorkflow/doc/bpmn/custom_task_spec.rst

 .. note::

     Our class inherits from two classes.
-We import a mixin class that defines generic BPMN Start Task behavior from :code:`SpiffWorkflow.bpmn.specs.mixins.events.start_event` and the :code:`SpiffBpmnTask`, which extends the default :code:`SpiffWorkflow.bpmn.specs.mixins.bpmn_task_spec.BpmnSpecMixim`.
-We've split the basic BPMN behavior for Specification task types from the `BpmnSpecMixin` to make it easier to extend them without running into MRO issues.
+We import a mixin class that defines generic BPMN Start Event behavior from :code:`StartEvent` in the :code:`bpmn` package and the :code:`SpiffBpmnTask` from the :code:`spiff` package, which extends the default :code:`BpmnSpecMixin`.

+    We've split the basic behavior for specific BPMN tasks from the :code:`BpmnSpecMixin` to make it easier to extend them without running into MRO issues.

     In general, if you implement a custom task spec, you'll need to inherit from bases of both categories.